 Allow the vehicle to sit for at least eight hours without starting the engine.
 Then, start the engine and complete the above driving cycle.
 The engine must warm up to its normal operating temperature.
 Once started, do not turn off the engine until the above driving cycle is complete.
 If the vehicle is still not ready for I/M testing, the above driving cycle will have to be repeated.

 POWER STEERING FLUID

 Check the power steering fluid.
-Refer to the scheduled maintenance guide for more information.
+Refer to scheduled maintenance information.